dhanishgajjar/personal-website-v2/content/courses/_index.md

     weight: 03
 ---

 Some of the course I highly recommend.
-I have taken them in the past.
+Althought I should rename this page as Wes Bos fan page :D